 The Raise The Roof project has spanned over two years.
 With the support of generous donors and supporters, Operation Hope Foundation (OHF) has built 115 rice bag houses.
 Moving forward, OHF will focus on training villagers on the earthbag building method as the Nepal Government has approved the design of the house, and affected villagers will be granted 300,000 rupees (S$4,000) to rebuild their own houses.

-It has been a year since that morning on 25 April 2015, when a 7.9 magnitude earthquake hit Nepal and northern India.
+It has been four years since that morning on 25 April 2015, when a 7.9 magnitude earthquake hit Nepal and northern India.
 The earthquake was the worst disaster recorded in Nepal since the 1934 earthquake.

 According to the UNDP, an estimated 9,000 people lost their lives while another 23,000 were injured.
 Damages and losses came to a total of almost US$7 billion.

 8 million people were affected, with some 500,000 buildings and homes destroyed, and more than 250,000 structures partially damaged across 31 of Nepal’s 75 districts.